 It is common to be nervous about the pace of the work, the expectations of the professors, and whether one’s schedule is going to be well-suited to one’s strengths.
 The first few weeks can be an anxious time as students adjust to the “new normal.”
 So, how do you help mentor your student as they begin to navigate the classroom and interact with professors?

-One of the best bits of advice you can offer your student is to take his/her academic temperature early and often.
+One of the best bits of advice you can offer your student is to take their academic temperature early and often.
 “Do I understand the course material?
 Am I getting it?
 Am I keeping up in class?”
 And if the answer to any of those questions is “no,” then the student needs to take control of the situation and get assistance.

 Assistance can come in many forms.
 The first step should always be to go to the professor’s office hours (time set aside each week when the professor will be available to meet with students, whether in person or via Zoom) to go over course material and ask deeper questions.
 Students can also go to the Learning Assistance Center for free tutoring or suggestions on how to study better, or go to specialty academic assistance offices (also free!) such as the Writing Center, Math and Stats Center, or Chemistry Center.
 It might also be worth talking to other students in the class to form a study group.

 Sometimes first year students do not want to ask for help because they feel like they “ought to know” how to do well in their classes, and they are embarrassed that the professor might think less of them.
 Most Wake students are accustomed to being shining stars in high school; perhaps they haven’t ever struggled academically.
 Suddenly they’re in classes with peers who are just as good (or better) than they are.
 This can hurt some students’ confidence.
 Should this happen to your Deac, you can remind him or her that the smartest students are those who ask for assistance when they need it.